joshuaharry/flexpdf/README.md

 # Flex PDF

-A flexible collection of design patterns and UI components designed to make building sophisticated applications on top of PDFs easy, especially those related to human-in-the-loop machine learning.
+A flexible collection of design patterns and UI components designed to make building sophisticated applications on top of PDF documents easy, especially those related to human-in-the-loop machine learning.

 ## Getting Started